Chaunte Hall, Chief Executive Officer

 USAF Veteran/Army Military Spouse / Military Family

-Since 2011, Mrs. Myers has served as Chief Executive Officer of Centurion Military Alliance (CMA), a 501(c)(3) non-profit, community-based transition assistance program designed to train, prepare and educate our nation’s transitioning military, veterans, family members and caregivers.
-Considered a force-multiplier for DOD-TAP, CMA’s multidisciplinary integrated curriculum (co-authored by Mrs. Myers) is built upon a foundation of holistic health and well-being which underpins and further supports three core societal pillars: Educational Attainment, Financial Literacy, and Vocational Proficiency.
-CMA’s curriculum which has been successfully utilized by over 7000 transitioning active duty, veterans, spouses and caregivers to date.
+Since 2011, Chaunte’ Hall has served as Co-Founder and Chief Executive Officer of Centurion Military Alliance (CMA), a 501(c)(3) non-profit, community-based transition assistance program designed to train, prepare and educate our nation’s transitioning military, veterans, family members and caregivers.

-Committed to being a life-long learner, Chaunte’ holds a Bachelor of Science in Business with an emphasis in Applied Management as well as a Master of Public Administration (MPA) with an emphasis in Government & Policy degree from Grand Canyon University.
-She also holds multiple Personal Training certificates, a CrossFit Level 1 Certificate, a Masters Level Certificate in Human Resource Management, and an Executive Level Career Coach Certificate.
-She is currently enrolled in a Doctorate of Business Administration with Trident University International.
-Excitandis in te Fortis – “Awaken the Warrior”
+Chaunte’ holds a Bachelor of Science degree in Business with an emphasis in Applied Management as well as a Master of Public Administration (MPA) degree with an emphasis in Government & Policy from Grand Canyon University, and is currently enrolled in a Doctorate of Business Administration with Trident University International.

 USMC Military Spouse / Military Family

 Ms. Childress-Wiley has navigated a 20-year career in Talent Acquisition and Staffing with much of that time focused on Veteran and Military Spouse Employment.
-As founder of the Veteran Employment Program for Military.com (owned by Monster.com) and Head of Strategy for Fastport, a DOD/DOL/DOL VETS Contractors and Apprenticeship Intermediary, Ms. Childress-Wiley has led Veteran recruitment initiatives for numerous Fortune 500 Companies, VSOs, small businesses and supporting Organizations and is highly adept in the process to connect Service Members in transition to Industry and Employers.
+As founder of the Veteran Employment Program for Military.com (owned by Monster.com) and Head of Strategy for Fastport, a DOD/DOL/DOL VETS Contractors and Apprenticeship Intermediary, and Executive Director of Randstad’s Veteran Employment Center of Excellence, Ms. Childress-Wiley has led Veteran recruitment initiatives for numerous Fortune 500 Companies, VSOs, small businesses and supporting Organizations and is highly adept in the process to connect Service Members in transition to Industry and Employers.